SymbolicML/DynamicQuantities.jl/README.md

 because Unitful parametrizes the type on the dimensions, functions can specialize to units and the compiler can optimize away units from the code.

-However, if the dimension is unknown, the performance can suffer quite a bit.
+However, if the dimension is unknown, the performance of Unitful suffers quite a bit.
 This is where DynamicUnits shines:

 ```julia